-The Saskatoon Police Peacekeeper Cadet Program was launched in October 2014 at Princess Alexandra Community School with the guidance and partnership of the Saskatoon Public School's Dream Brokers Program as a way to help develop stronger connections with students, in grades 4 through 8, and the SPS.
+The Saskatoon Police Peacekeeper Cadet Program was launched in October 2014 at Princess Alexandra Community School with the guidance and partnership of the Saskatoon Public School's Dream Brokers Program as a way to help develop stronger connections with students, grades 4 through 8, and the Saskatoon Police Service.

 The Cadet Program's overall goals are focused in three areas: building trust, physical fitness, and citizenship and culture.
 Some of the broader values embraced by the program include fostering leadership, discipline, individual goal setting, education, participation in organized sports and community involvement.